01mf02/jq-lang-spec/spec.typ

   e & "otherwise",
 ) $

+== Construction <construction>

+In this subsection, we will introduce operators to construct arrays and objects.

 The function $[dot]$ transforms a stream into an array if all stream elements are values, or into the first exception in the stream otherwise: